One 3 to 4-pound chicken (1.5 to 2 kilograms), organic is best

 - Traditionally, before Greeks roast a chicken, they wash it well, then place it in a bowl in the sink and pour a kettleful of boiling water over it.
-This will kill bacteria, but it will also toughen the skin, so that the chicken will be juicier when fully cooked.
-So pour the hot water over the chicken then remove the bird from the sink and pat it dry with paper towels.
+This will kill some bacteria, but it will also toughen the skin so that the chicken will be juicier when fully cooked.
+So pour the hot water over the chicken, then remove the bird from the sink and pat it dry with paper towels.
 (When it's time for clean up, use a 10% bleach solution: that's a ratio of 10% beach and 90% water — on the surfaces that were exposed to the raw chicken).

 - Sprinkle the juice of one lemon into its cavity and season it with salt and pepper.